 The established windows of availability provide ample opportunity for administration and submission of all assessments.
-The inability to take any assessment must be supported with legitimate 3rd party documentation and the request must be received before a deadline passes.
+The inability to take any assessment must be supported with legitimate 3rd party documentation and the request must be received before 5 pm on the assignment due date.